xinyuwang12/xinyuwang.og/_pages/about.md

 - FA Paper on anistropic double porosity media and stabilized node-based smoothed finite element method (SNS-FEM) has been accepted for publication in *Computer Methods in Applied Mechanics and Engineering*.
 (September 18, 2022)

-- CA Paper on roof water inrush study (wing crack initiation and similar laboratory experiment) has been accepted for publication in *Engineering Failure Analysis*.
+- CA Paper on roof water inrush study (wing crack initiation analytical solution and similar laboratory experiment) has been accepted for publication in *Engineering Failure Analysis*.
 (August 28, 2022)

 - Dr. ZHANG has been awarded of the RGC Postdoctoral Fellowship in 2022/23 Exercise!
 (April 26, 2022)